SEACRY-LOVE/seacry-love.github.io/README.md

 The AYCHOME is developed by the AYCHDeveloper.
 This web site is the official release and documentation of AYCH inc. Its license is under the AGPL-3.0 (https://www.gnu.org/licenses/).
 This publication online includes management projects and software development updates.
 Plain text gets you the simple and efficient approach to the AYCH inc.

-[AYCHOME](https://aychome.github.io/) this online for the peace lovers around the world.
-I have discovered that 🎁🎁 'sharing is caring' 🎁🎁.
-Thanks to AYCHDeveloper and the Peacera practice for mindfulness.
-Visit us on [aychpi.blogspot.com](https://aychpi.blogspot.com/) for a grateful note.
+[AYCHOME](https://aychome.github.io/) this online for the users of AYCH inc software and  management consultants around the world.
+One interesting has been discovered that 🎁🎁 'sharing is caring' 🎁🎁.
+Thanks to Developers on world leading bigPlatforms and AYCHDeveloper for our inheritageds.
+By the way, this is a benefit plus for those who would need other than software and management, then there is a mindful practice  on [aychpi.blogspot.com](https://aychpi.blogspot.com/) for a grateful note.

 ## AYCHOME, a customer-driven project